The Vermont Statutes Online

 § 427.
 Sexual assault and harassment; report

-(a) Notwithstanding 2 V.S.A. § 20(d), the Adjutant and Inspector General shall make a report to the General Assembly on January 15, 2014 and annually thereafter regarding complaints of sexual assault and harassment involving members of the Vermont National Guard.
+(a) Notwithstanding 2 V.S.A. § 20(d), the Adjutant and Inspector General shall report to the General Assembly on or before January 15 of each year regarding complaints of sexual assault and harassment involving members of the Vermont National Guard.

 (b) The report shall contain: